-3.1 Response time prediction
+3.1 Response Time Prediction

 In batch queue systems, similar jobs which arrive during similar system queue and processor states, experience similar queue waiting times.
-We have developed an adaptive algorithm for prediction of queue waiting times on a parallel system based on spatial clustering of the history of job submissions at the system [17].
+We have developed an adaptive algorithm for prediction of queue waiting times on a parallel system based on spatial clustering of the history of job submissions at the system [11].
 To obtain the prediction for a job J on a system S, J is represented as a point in a feature space using the job characteristics (request size, estimated run time) specified by the user, the queue state at the system at the current time (sums of request sizes of queued jobs, estimated run times of queued jobs, elapsed waiting time of queued jobs) and the state of the compute nodes at the current time (number of occupied nodes, total elapsed running time of the jobs, total estimated run times of the jobs).
 We compute the Manhattan distance of each history job with the target job, and consider history jobs with small distance values as being similar to the target job.
 Then, we use Density Based Spatial Clustering of Applications with Noise (DBSCAN) to find clusters of similar jobs.
 DBSCAN also allows us to eliminate outliers among the history jobs.
 If we find clusters which are very similar to the target job, i.e., clusters with low average distance, we use the weighted average of waiting times of jobs in the cluster as the prediction for the job, J. If we do not find clusters which are very similar to the job, the job features of the history jobs and the queue waiting times experienced by these jobs are used to train a ridge regression model.
 Using an iterative least squares minimization, ridge regression obtains a linear model which is robust to the ill-conditioning present in our feature matrix.
 The features of the target job are supplied as input to this model to obtain the predicted queue waiting time.

 To find the response time of a job on a target system, we invoke our queue waiting time predictor to find the predicted start time of the job, $t_s$ .
-Then, we use the estimated run time (ERT) supplied by the user to predict the end time of the job.
-While the user estimates are known to be inaccurate [18], the estimates serve as strict upper bounds on the runtimes since job schedulers used in HPC systems terminate a job when its runtime exceeds the user estimated runtime.
-In this work, we use these estimates to demonstrate the benefits that can be obtained for the grid systems from participation in dynamic electricity markets.
-We show in our experiments that using these estimates results in improved scheduling decisions over a strategy that does not use predictions, but only considers the loads at the time of the submission.
-We expect that using improved runtime prediction strategies can lead to additional benefits.
+Then, we use the estimated run time supplied by the user to predict the end time of the job.
+While the user estimates are known to be inaccurate [12], the estimates serve as strict upper bounds on the runtimes since job schedulers used in HPC systems terminate a job when its runtime exceeds the user estimated runtime.